East Hills, New York: Village of East Hills (1931 – present)

 The post-war era ushered in a huge population boom and suburbanization throughout the United States, which led to the construction of many new developments in the Village of East Hills.
 One of these developments, Strathmore, was developed by Levitt & Sons in the late 1940s.
-Another large-scale development built during this time, the Country Estates subdivision, was developed by Country Estates, Incorporated over Clarence Mackay's former estate.
+Another large-scale development built during this time, the Country Estates subdivision, was developed by Country Estates, Inc., over Clarence Mackay's former estate.
 Prior to building the Country Estates in East Hills, the firm developed the Flower Hill Country Estates development in nearby Flower Hill.
-A third notable development, Norgate, was developed by Gustav A. Mezger and the Homeguard Realty Corporation.
+A third notable development, Norgate, was developed by Gustav A. Mezger & Co.
+The 175-home Lakeville Estates subdivision – another major development built about this time – was developed by Klein & Teicholz.

 Additionally, in order for the Roslyn Union Free School District to adequately serve the influx of families, the Moore & Hutchins-designed East Hills Elementary School was opened between the Canterbury Woods and Fairfield Park developments in 1953.

+In 1949, the boundaries of East Hills were expanded when it annexed all of its present territory located south of the present-day Long Island Expressway.
+This territory – bounded by Roslyn Road to the west, Glen Cove Road to the east, the present-day Long Island Expressway to the north, and the Northern State Parkway to the south – had previously been part of the adjacent Village of Old Westbury, and was annexed by East Hills.
+Upon the transfer, policing of newly-acquired territory automatically switched that April from Old Westbury's municipal police department to the Nassau County Police Department.

 On Labor Day 2006, the Park at East Hills opened on the land previously occupied by the Roslyn Air National Guard Station.
-It has a pool, nature walks, senior facilities, and tennis, pickleball, and basketball courts.
+It has a pool, nature walks, senior facilities, fitness facilities, and tennis, pickleball, and basketball courts.
 The construction of the park was financed through the sale of bonds; carrying and operating costs are paid through taxes.